princiya/websc/README.md

 - `node websocket` (creates a web socket server on port 3000)
 - `node app` (creates a node express server on port 5000)
 - Open a browser and run `localhost:5000/server/serverCamera.html`
-- Open a browser and run `localhost:5000/client/clientImage.html`
+- Open another browser or a new tab on the same browser and run `localhost:5000/client/clientImage.html`